NOAA-OceanExploration/NOFO-Fiscal-Report-Automation/README.md

 - **Clear Images And Charts**: Removes images and charts.
 - **Generate Table**: Creates a table from data in a Google Sheet.
 - **Remove Table**: Deletes the generated table.

+### Menu for Google Spreadsheet

+After the installation, a new menu item 'Functions' will appear in the Google Document toolbar.
+It includes:

 ### Document Setup